-As mentioned earlier, the rating of the line from Ft.
-Lupton to JL Green has been revised as per the FAC-009 list and it is no longer overloaded.
-In addition, the rating of the line from Buckley to Smoky Hill has been revised from 479 MVA to 506 MVA and it is also no longer overloaded.
+The rating of the line from Ft.
+Lupton to JL Green has been revised as per the FAC-009 list from 478 MVA to 571 MVA and it is no longer overloaded.
+In addition, the rating of the 230-kV circuit from Buckley to Smoky Hill has also been revised as per FAC-009 from 479 MVA to 506 MVA and is no longer overloaded.
 Furthermore, although the Clark to Jordan line still remains overloaded under contingency conditions, due to the fact the line is underground, the emergency line rating allows for the line to operate for over 100 hours when overloaded at 7%.
-Finally, an automatic switching procedure has been established, preventing the 230/115-kV transformer at Brick Center from overloading in the loss of the 230-kV line form Quincy to Brick Center.
+Finally, an automatic switching procedure is established, preventing the 230/115-kV transformer at Brick Center from overloading in the loss of the 230-kV line form Quincy to Brick Center.